Pharmacists are experts in medicines and their use. They also offer health advice to patients on issues such as sexual health and giving up smoking.

 - BTEC, HND or HNC which includes science

 - equivalent Scottish or Irish qualifications

 However, each institution sets its own entry requirements, so it’s important to check carefully.
 Wherever you study, you will need to show that you have an understanding of pharmacy and how it benefits patients.
 It is a good idea to spend some time with a registered pharmacist to see what the work is like.

 After university, to become a fully qualified pharmacist you'll need to:

-- work for a year under supervision in a community or hospital pharmacy
+- work for a 1-year pre-registration period under supervision in a community or hospital pharmacy

 - pass a registration exam

 Skills and personal characteristics needed

 - accurate and methodical